mobile-tko-logo

 Paul Biddiss is one of the most high-profile military advisers working in film and TV production today.

-With more than 24 years’ global deployment experience within the British Army, Paul has spent the decade since he left the service as a specialist adviser on feature films and high-end TV dramas, as well as providing technical surveillance and close-protection advice and services for private clients in the industry.
+Having clocked up more than 24 years’ global deployment experience within the British Army, Paul has spent the decade since he left the service as a specialist adviser on feature films and high-end TV dramas, as well as providing technical surveillance and close-protection advice and services for private clients in the industry.

 Paul’s extensive credits include: Gladiator 2, Napoleon, The Ministry of Ungentlemanly Warfare, Indiana Jones 5, The Day of the Jackal, The Beekeeper, Strike Back, 1917, Jason Bourne, Vanity Fair and War and Peace.

-He is also closely involved with the video game industry, training motion-capture artists, most recently working on Sniper Elite 5.
+Paul is also closely involved with the video game industry, training motion-capture artists, most recently working on Sniper Elite 5.

-Here Paul explains why having a technical military adviser on a production is so crucial for authenticity, cost-efficiency – and safety.
+He explains why having a technical military adviser on a production is so crucial for authenticity, cost-efficiency – and safety.

 Pre, pre-production